reaktor/google-apis-example/README.md

 - The usage of the `hd` parameter fixes this, but the same fix doesn't of course apply to cases where you don't have a single domain (like reaktor.fi) to streamline for
 - Performing a client side Javascript redirect instead of a server side redirect seems to fix this.
 So instead of responding with `302 - FOUND` and a `Location` header, you respond with something like `<script>document.location=...</script>`

+# Google Sheets integration

+In [`googleSheets.ts`](https://github.com/reaktor/google-apis-example/blob/main/src/googleSheets.ts) we use the Google Sheets API to fetch data from a sheet.
+This is done on the server-side using a [service account](https://cloud.google.com/iam/docs/service-accounts).
+See setup section below.

 # Setup locally

 ## Setup Google Sheets integration